-The Company maintains a \$6,700,000 revolving line of credit, of which no amounts were outstanding at March 31, 2020 and 2019, with an unaffiliated financial institution.
-The line bears interest at the federal funds rate of the financial institution (1.10% at March 31, 2020), has an openend maturity and is unsecured if used for less than thirty (30) consecutive business days.
+The Company maintains a \$6,700,000 revolving line of credit, of which no amounts were outstanding at March 31, 2021 and 2020, with an unaffiliated financial institution.
+The line bears interest at the federal funds rate of the financial institution (1.10% at March 31, 2021), has an openend maturity and is unsecured if used for less than thirty (30) consecutive business days.

 The Company has also established borrowing capabilities at the Federal Reserve Bank of St. Louis discount window.
-Investment securities of \$5,063,000 have been pledged as collateral.
-As of March 31, 2020 and 2019, no amounts were outstanding.
-The primary credit borrowing rate at March 31, 2020 was 0.25%, has an overnight term, and has no restrictions on use of the funds borrowed.
+Investment securities of \$5,861,000 have been pledged as collateral.
+As of March 31, 2021 and 2020, no amounts were outstanding.
+The primary credit borrowing rate at March 31, 2021 was 0.25%, has an overnight term, and has no restrictions on use of the funds borrowed.

-In February 2017, the Company established a \$5,500,000 unsecured fed funds line with an unaffiliated financial institution.
-No amount was outstanding at March 31, 2020 and 2019.
-The interest rate charged on the line is equal to the unaffiliated financial institution's internal fed funds rate, which was 0.75% at March 31, 2020.
+The Company also maintains a \$5,500,000 unsecured fed funds line with an unaffiliated financial institution.
+No amount was outstanding at March 31, 2021 and 2020.
+The interest rate charged on the line is equal to the unaffiliated financial institution's internal fed funds rate, which was 0.07% at March 31, 2021.
 The line must be paid to zero if in borrowing position for 20 consecutive days.